juliajforesti/iron-skydive/README.md

 # iron-skydive
-Pre-work for WebDev Bootcamp - Ironhack
+Pre-work for WebDev Bootcamp at Ironhack

+Clone the mockup Iron Skydive page.